John Frank Murphy: Education

 Murphy earned a Bachelor of Science in chemical engineering from Cornell University, summa cum laude, in 1999, a Master of Science and Doctor of Philosophy in chemical engineering from the California Institute of Technology in 2002 and 2004, and a Juris Doctor from Harvard Law School, cum laude, in 2007.

 Career

 From 2008 to 2009, Murphy served as a law clerk for Judge Kimberly A. Moore of the United States Court of Appeals for the Federal Circuit.
 From 2007 to 2022, he was a partner with the Philadelphia office of BakerHostetler where he focused on intellectual property litigation.

 In 2019, Murphy represented a number of plaintiffs suing to block the Pennsylvania Secretary of State's certification of ExpressVote XL electronic voting machines, challenging the security, reliability, and accuracy of the machines.

-Since 2014, he has worked as an adjunct professor of law at Rutgers Law School and Villanova Charles Widger School of Law, where he teaches patent litigation.
+In 2014, and again in 2016, he worked as an adjunct professor of law at Rutgers Law School and Villanova University School of Law, where he taught patent litigation.